KDZU-antisocial/kdzu-org/src/content/events/2025-11-7-culturehub-residency.md

 ---

-KDZU is in residency at <a href="https://www.culturehub.org/los-angeles">CultureHub LA</a>!
+KDZU is in residency at <a href="https://www.culturehub.org/los-angeles">CultureHub LA</a> from Friday November 7th to Saturday, November 15th!
 We'll share more info as things develop!